causis/backender/WORDING.md

 Add a new endpoint under `/orders/:courierId` to retrieve the list of orders that are available for a particular courier.
-The format should be the same one you can find in the endpoint `/orders`, which is alredy implemented.
+The format should be the same one you can find in the endpoint `/orders`, which is already implemented.

 ## Hide